 Sununu said it’s the Biden administration that’s been playing politics, first embracing the Centers for Disease Control advisory that schools can reopen and then walking it back by saying the vaccination of all teachers must be a priority.

-According to the Department of Education, the 10 schools still in all-remote operation include the Idlehurst Elementary School, Maple Wood Elementary School and Somersworth Middle School in Somersworth; the Cocheco Academy for the Arts in Dover; two Virtual Learning Academy Charter Schools in Exeter; the Mill Falls Charter School, Making Community Connections Charter School and Gate City Charter School in Manchester; and the MicroSociety Academy Charter School in Nashua.
+According to the Department of Education, the schools still in all-remote operation include the Cocheco Academy for the Arts in Dover; two Virtual Learning Academy Charter Schools in Exeter; the Mill Falls Charter School, Making Community Connections Charter School and Gate City Charter School in Manchester; and the MicroSociety Academy Charter School in Nashua.

-Eight schools currently only have special education and at-risk students in the classroom.
+Some schools currently only had special education and at-risk students in the classroom.

-They are Dover Middle and Senior High Schools, Somersworth High School, Chester Academy in Chester, the Rollinsford Grade School, two Academies for Science and Design Charter Schools in Nashua and the Next Charter School in Derry.
+They are Dover Middle and Senior High Schools, Chester Academy in Chester, the Rollinsford Grade School, two Academies for Science and Design Charter Schools in Nashua and the Next Charter School in Derry.

 The state’s COVID-19 dashboard incorrectly identified a few other schools as being fully remote.